First published on January 5, 2012

 Tomorrow, the city will unveil a new park at 17th and Folsom streets at a 3:30 p.m. ceremony.
 It’s worth looking back at this piece Mission Local did in September 2011 to see how much 17th Street has changed in the last decade.
 The park adds green to a stretch of 17th Street that has stayed vibrant through the years and one that has hung on to its light industrial roots.

-When Lutz Plumbing first came to the 3100 block of 17th Street in 1982, Susie Hotarek was afraid to leave the building on foot.
+When Lutz Plumbing first came to the 3100 block of 17th Street in 1982, Susie Hotarek was afraid to leave the building.

 Employees would drive into the building through the garage entrance and leave the same way.
 What waited beyond — drug peddlers, prostitutes — was more urban than made them feel safe.

 “We had to pretty much have a secure building,” she said.

 That has changed as a growing number of new businesses and organizations have moved in.
 The area has transitioned from a gritty industrial one where a cement and chocolate factory thrived to one where a few industrial survivors, such as Ocean Sash and Door, are outnumbered by relative newcomers, including cafes, artist collectives and educational organizations, attracted by low property values and rents.

 “The community has gotten together, and we have really formed a good network of neighbors,” Hotarek said.
 “We pretty much cleaned up everything.”